 I am unable to respond to text messages or discuss private and sensitive patient information using text or email due to privacy and confidentiality laws.
 The best and easiest way to reach me is to request a confidential appointment by using the secured appointment form, and say a few words about your problem or request.

-I do not charge overheads such as costs usually associated with using a receptionist, which keep fees lower.
-This means that all communication is directly with myself, and enquiries are managed by following APS best practice guidelines (such as informed consent processes).
-It is expected that any enquiry, request or question regarding your treatment, appointment, or administrative matters are brought with you to your booked session time.
+I do not charge additional overheads such as costs usually associated with using a receptionist, which keep my consultation fees lower.
+This means that all communication is directly with myself, and inquiries are managed by following APS best practice guidelines (such as informed consent processes).
+It is expected that any inquiry, request or question regarding your treatment, appointment, or administrative matters are brought with you to your booked session time.

-Please note, the mobile number on this website is for existing patients.
-All enquiries relating to a new or discharged patient must follow the process of filling out the secured intake form on this website.
-Thank you.
+The mobile number on this website is for existing patients.
+All inquiries relating to a new or discharged patient must follow the process of filling out the secured intake form on this website.

 Fees are payable at the time of consultation in cash or by card (a processing surcharge applies) or you can pay by bank transfer prior to your appointment.
 You do not need a GP referral to see me.
 You do not need to be diagnosed to access psychological support.
 Please note that without a valid Medicare referral from a GP, Medicare does not give a rebate.
 However, most private health funds do give rebates.
 Patients claim rebates directly with Medicare or their health fund using the receipts that I issue weekly.

 Medicare does not cover the full cost of psychologist fees in private practice for mental health treatment.
 I have a fee schedule and I advise of the relevant fees when we confirm your booking.
 A rebate means that if your mental health issue meets the Medicare criteria, Medicare may pay for a portion of your treatment fees for a limited number of consults (for example Medicare does not pay for couple therapy).
 In order to be eligible for these rebates you must obtain a valid referral letter AND a mental health care plan from your GP.
-I will review your referral letter in your consultation.
-Please bring hard copies or email the documents to my secured email address that I provide to you during your appointment.
+I will review your referral letter in your consultation time.
+Please bring hard copies to your appointment.
+I will review your referral, care plan, reports or any other documents in your appointment time.